Rewards of Reconstruction

 Serving customers from Plymouth, Philadelphia, Main Line, PA and surrounding areas.

-Most reconstructive surgery takes place in the operating room at a hospital or an outpatient surgical center.
+Most facial reconstructive procedures takes place in the operating room at a hospital or an outpatient surgical center.
 If surgery is performed to improve a defect, it is not always performed on the day of the trauma.

 We reconstruct the face, tear duct passages and the bones of the upper jaw and face.
 Some of these procedures are simple and others are exceedingly complex.
 Occasionally, more than one procedure is required, or more than one surgeon may be called upon to complete certain specialized tasks.